 Make Effect is an intimate three and a half day workshop where professionals from all creative disciplines come together to collaborate, learn and create new work and ideas in the woods of Northern Michigan.
 Participants are challenged to explore their individual creativity and critical-thinking skills while exploring a range of techniques and media.

 Through play and process we find the magically unexpected.
-Many hands-on techniques are taught and experimented with: silkscreen, letterpress, gelatin prints, relief printing, lettering, book-binding, papermaking, cyanotypes, transfers, stenciling, etc. We explore typography, design, and form making as kinds of drawing, photography, sculpture, and installation.
+Many hands-on techniques are taught and experimented with: silkscreen, letterpress, gelatin and mono prints, relief printing, lettering, book-binding, cyanotypes, transfers, stenciling, etc. We explore typography, design, and form making as kinds of drawing, photography, sculpture, and installation.
 We investigate what it means to investigate, to experiment, to try things where the outcomes are uncertain.

 Michelle Bowers (Founder and Director)